chharvey/counterpoint/docs/reference/types.md

 Even though `0.0 == -0.0` and `x == y`, this mapping has four entries.

 #### Mapping Access
-Consequents of a mapping can be accessed via **bracket-accessor notation**.
+Consequents of a mapping can be accessed via **bracket-accessor notation**, where the expression in the brackets is the antecedent to get.
 ```
 let bases: obj = {
 	1     |-> 'who',